 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
 Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université Denis Diderot (University of Paris VII).
 The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library and an apartment for the faculty director.
 For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place and a continuing Chicago “presence” within one of the major capitals of Europe.

 Paris: Law, Letters, and Society (September Course)

-The College’s new September Law, Letters, and Society (LLSO) course in Paris provides undergraduate students with the opportunity to earn an upper-level LLSO credit by exploring European perspectives and institutions focused on economy, law, and globalization.
-In September 2019, the course will be co-led by Clifford Ando, David B. and Clara E. Stern Professor of Humanities and Professor of Classics, History, and Law and in the College, and Kimberly Kay Hoang, Associate Professor in the Department of Sociology and the College.
+The College’s September Law, Letters, and Society (LLSO) course in Paris provides undergraduate students with the opportunity to earn an upper-level LLSO credit by exploring European perspectives and institutions focused on economy, law, and globalization.
+In September 2020, the course will be taught by Jon Levy, Professor of History, Fundamentals, Social Thought, and the College.